StarRocks/starrocks/docs/table_design/Data_model.md

 - You can create indexes such as BITMAP indexes and Bloomfilter indexes at table creation.

-- If two identical records are loaded, the Duplicate Key model considers the two records as one record instead of two.
+- If two identical records are loaded, the Duplicate Key model considers them as two records, instead of one.

 ### What to do next

 After a table is created, you can use various data ingestion methods to load data into StarRocks.
-For information about the data ingestion methods that are supported by StarRocks, see [Data import](../loading/Loading_intro.md).
+For information about the data ingestion methods that are supported by StarRocks, see [Overview of data loading](../loading/Loading_intro.md).

 > Note: When you load data into a table that uses the Duplicate Key model, you can only append data to the table.
 You cannot modify the existing data in the table.